 7:00 a.m.
 When I awake again the early morning sunshine has completed its morning ascent, and casts a long shadow of the speeding Greyhound across the desert floor.
 L.A.’s urban sprawl is long behind us, and my view is a barren landscape of crumbling brown rock under a deep blue sky.

 9:00 a.m.
 Though its Spanish style houses and two-story Art Deco grandeur has clearly seen better days, downtown Bakersfield’s faded pastels look beautiful in a run-down, dusty sort of way.
 One can easily imagine a time not too long ago when dust was all there was around here.
 We pass the Fox Theater — a local landmark — and pull in at the Package Express.
 My brother-in-law picks me up in his Toyota.
 I’m told that spectacular mountains surround Bakersfield.
 Unfortunately the thick smog that pervades the city has rendered them all but invisible.
 Still, it’s nice to know they’re there.

 9:30 a.m.
 The car pulls up outside a house whose exterior is bereft of holiday ornamentation — perhaps so the owners can locate it more easily.
 The theme continues inside, where I’m welcomed and offered breakfast.
-Sleepy but for some reason still awake, I take my coffee outside.
-The air is cool and still.
-I can begin to make out the outline of the mountain range through the haze.
-An inviting slither of lawn becomes exposed, and I lie and wait for the sun’s distant warmth to reach me.
+Sleepy but for some reason still awake, I take my coffee outside, where the air is cool and still.
+I can now begin to make out the outline of the mountain range through the haze.
+I find an inviting slither of exposed lawn, and lie and wait for the sun’s distant warmth to reach me.